yOyOeK1/viteyss/wikiSites/INSTALL.md

-# install - viteyss
+# Install - viteyss

 Installation example scenario:

 - project name    [ myViteyss ]
-- directory of choise    [ /tmp ]
+- directory of choice    [ /tmp ]
 - os    [ linux / ubuntu 20.04 ]
 - repository [ /home/yoyo/Apps/viteyss ]

 ### dependency

-- linux, shell access
+- Linux, shell access
 - git
-- nodejs >= v20.19.6
+- node >= v20.19.6
 - npm

 ### in terminal

-Installation will use repository to source viteyss.
-Then it will by used as project template for your installation.
+Installation will use the repository to source viteyss.
+Then it will be used as a project template for your installation.

 ##### installing

-In terminal enter commands to make project ...
+In terminal enter commands ...

 ```bash
 cd /tmp